SusaninaJulia/PBMM/README.md

 # PBMM
-# PARSING BY MATRIX MULTUPLICATION
+# PARSING BY MATRIX MULTIPLICATION

 Implementations of Valiant's algorithm and its modification: